jreesuk/jquery-entropizer/README.md

 This will unbind all Entropizer events from the target and invoke the `destroy` callback.

+## Styling

+The default UI creates elements for the track, bar and text - these use the CSS classes `entropizer-track`, `entropizer-bar` and `entropizer-text` respectively.
+Default styles for these elements can be found in the provided CSS stylesheet.

 ## Engine options

-For a guide to Entropizer engine options, see the readme [here](https://github.com/jreesuk/entropizer)
+For a guide to Entropizer engine options, see the readme [here](https://github.com/jreesuk/entropizer).